zhoudafa08/IF2CNN/README.md

 # IF2CNN: Towards non-stationary time series feature extraction by integrating iterative filtering and convolutional neural networks.
-The manuscript has been submitted to IEEE Transactions on Cybernetics on Jan.
-25, 2020.
+The manuscript has been submitted to Expert Systems with Applications on July 1, 2020.

 # Requirements
 1. Language: Python 2.7.15, Matlab R2014b